 Be prepared for anything!
-It is required that all marathoners bring a spare jacket and hat to leave in bag drop at Bottom of Curly’s (poles are recommended for last section) Please name your items beforehand and remember to collect all personal belongings at the Finish line.
+It is required that all marathoners bring a spare jacket and hat to leave in bag drop at Bottom of Curly’s (poles are recommended for last section) Please name and bib number on bag or items such as poles beforehand and remember to collect all personal belongings at the Finish line.

 Cut off times

 Runners must pass bottom of Curly’s 16.5 miles before 2:30pm (6 hours) Average pace 20 minutes per mile.